-Figure 8.1 Sources of external finance for nonfinancial companies in four financially and comes from loans, bonds, or stock.
+As noted above, the numbers in Figure 8.1 "Sources of external finance for nonfinancial companies in four financially and economically developed countries" do not include trade credit.
+Most companies are small and most small companies finance most of their activities by borrowing from their suppliers or, sometimes, their customers.
+Most such financing, however, ultimately comes from loans, bonds, or stock.
 In other words, companies that extend trade credit act, in a sense, as nonbank intermediaries, channeling equity, bonds, and loans to small companies.
 This makes sense because suppliers usually know more about small companies than banks or individual investors do.
 And information, we'll see, is key.